Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Coherent feedback control with one or two excitations

 \section{Coherent feedback control with one or two excitations}

-As in Fig.~\ref{fig:NatomWaveguide} (a), there are $N$ two-level atoms coupled with the semi-infinite waveguide with a perfect reflecting mirror at $z=0$, and the distance between the mirror and the $j$th atom with the resonant frequency $\omega_{aj}$ is $z_j$.
+As shown in Fig.~\ref{fig:NatomWaveguide} (a), $N$ two-level atoms are coupled to a semi-infinite waveguide with a perfect reflecting mirror at $z=0$, and the distance between the mirror and the $j$th atom of the resonant frequency $\omega_{aj}$ is $z_j$.
 The coupling strengths between the $j$th atom and the right/left propagating fields in the waveguide are $\gamma_{jR}$ and $\gamma_{jL}$, respectively.
-The interaction Hamiltonian between the $j$th atom and the waveguide is \begin{small}
+The interaction Hamiltonian between the $j$th atom and the waveguide reads